Astik83/DLNotes/After mid.md

 ### **1️⃣ Regularized Autoencoders:**

-These are **modified Autoencoders** that include **constraints or noise** during training to prevent the network from simply copying the input and to make the learned representations more **robust and meaningful**
+A **Regularized Autoencoder** is a modified autoencoder that adds extra constraints or noise during training to prevent the model from simply copying the input.
+This helps the network learn robust, meaningful, and generalized feature representations instead of memorizing the data.

 ---